 - An occurrence of extraordinary events

-- An occurrence of specified event
+- An occurrence of a specified event

 A force majeure condition means that the performance of the group gratuity scheme may be partially or wholly suspended when the insurer’s performance is hindered.
 The acts causing hindrance to insurer’s performance may arise due to fire, earthquake, war, revolution, flood, and epidemics.

-The insurance company takes the force majeure decisions based upon the general interest of the insured under the unit linked policy.
+The insurance company takes the force majeure decisions based upon the general interest of the insured under the unit-linked policy.

 The insurer may defer the surrender of the group gratuity scheme or the claim in events like:

 - The unusually high volume of sale of investments within a short period

 - Force majeure conditions arising due to market, political or economic conditions

 In event of any force majeure conditions, the insurance company has the right to value assets less frequently than on daily basis.
 The value of the assets is very uncertain in such cases.
 The extent to which it can be postponed will depend on the directions of the regulators at that time.